China–France relations: 20th century

-In 1900, France was a major participant in the Eight-Nation Alliance which invaded the Qing dynasty to put down the Boxer Rebellion.
+In 1900, France was a major participant in the Eight-Nation Alliance which invaded China during the late Qing dynasty period to put down the Boxer Rebellion.
 In the early 20th century Chinese students began to come to France.
 Li Shizeng, Zhang Renjie, Wu Zhihui, and Cai Yuanpei formed an anarchist group which became the basis for the Diligent Work-Frugal Study Movement.
 Zhang started a gallery which imported Chinese art, and the dealer C.T.
 Loo developed his Paris gallery into an international center.

 In 1905-1907 Japan made overtures on China to enlarge its sphere of influence to include Fujian.
 Japan was trying to obtain French loans and also avoid the Open Door Policy.
 Paris provided loans on condition that Japan respect the Open Door and not violate China's territorial integrity.
 In the French-Japanese Entente of 1907, Paris secured Japan's recognition of the special interests France possessed in “the regions of the Chinese Empire adjacent to the territories” where they had “the rights of sovereignty, protection or occupation,” which meant the French colonial possessions in southeast Asia as well as the French spheres of influence in three provinces in southern China—Yunnan, Guangxi, and Guangdong.
 In return, the French recognized Japan's spheres of influence in Korea, South Manchuria, and Inner Mongolia.

 The French Third Republic recognized the establishment of the Republic of China and established diplomatic relations on 7 October 1913.
 After the outbreak of World War I, the French government recruited Chinese workers to work in French factories.
 Li Shizeng and his friends organized the Société Franco-Chinoise d'Education (華法教育會 HuaFa jiaoyuhui) in 1916.
 Many worker-students who came to France after the war became high level members of the Chinese Communist Party (CCP).
 These included Zhou Enlai and Deng Xiaoping.

+In 1915–1916, as political and diplomatic dispute, the Laoxikai Affair, arose between France and the Republic of China.
+It developed out of an attempt by the French consulate to expand France's extraterritorial power in Tianjin outside of the French concession and into the adjacent Laoxikai district where a Catholic Cathedral had recently been built.
+On 20 October 1916, French police arrested nine Chinese police officers.
+Chinese residents in Tianjin responded by rioting.
+The Chinese government protested the arrests, and the French released the Chinese police officers and issued an apology.

 The Institut Franco-Chinois de Lyon (1921–1951) promoted cultural exchanges.
-In 1909, China sent an expedition to the Paracel Islands, for the first time formally claiming them.
-In 1932, China sent a note verbale to France, declaring that China's southernmost territory was the Paracels.
-In 1933, when France occupied six features in the Spratlys, China did not protest.